Char Adhyay (novel)

 Char Adhyay is a political novel written in Bengali by Rabindranath Tagore.
 It was published in 1934.
 This is the last novel written by Rabindranath.
-It has a connection with the story of Rabindranath's "Rabibar".
+The novel has a connection with the story of Rabindranath's "Rabibar".

 After the non-cooperation movement in British India, a renewed violent revolutionary effort was started in Bengal.
-In fact, the story is written by criticizing barbaric terrorism.
+The story is written by criticizing barbaric terrorism.
 Indranath, the leader of the terrorists, is as superhuman as he is cruel on the one hand.
 The main story of the end of Atindra and Ella's love under his direction.

-Filmmaking
+Film adaptations

-The following films are based on Rabindranath's novel "Char Adhyay":
+The following films are based on Rabindranath's novel Char Adhyay: